Spring forward tips to prep your A/C for warmer weather

-The warmer seasons are quickly approaching and with it comes an increase in temperatures.
+It’s the moment we’ve all been waiting for all winter long: Daylight Savings Time.
+This weekend’s Spring Forward time change marks the first sign of the changing seasons.
 Now is the time to start thinking about your home’s air conditioning unit!
 Before the weather heats up, a preseason A/C check-up is a great way for you to identify and, thus, resolve any issues before they become even worse.

-When inspecting the outdoor condenser, you should do the following:
+1. When inspecting the outdoor condenser, you should do the following:

 Inspect the outdoor unit panels The outdoor unit’s panels are designed to enclose the electrical connections and should be in place to protect the system and you!
 There are always the possibilities of a misaligned panel or missing one due to changing weather.
 If you are missing a panel due to wind, or if the panel is misaligned, there are high potential risks for you and the operation of the equipment.
 If anything appears to be wrong with the outside panels, you should call a qualified technician for an assessment before starting your air conditioning system.

 During the winter months, one can cover the outdoor coil to protect it.
 Be sure to remove the cover before starting the system.
 Heat transfer is limited when the coil is protected and insulated by the cover.
 If you start your system with the cover still on the coil, even for a very short time, your system can become severely damaged.
 And, this is very common.
 Every year several people complain of damage caused by the cover and end up needing major repairs or replacement of the entire system.

-- Repair or replace any damaged pipe insulation
+3. Repair or replace any damaged pipe insulation

 The larger copper pipe on the outdoor unit, the suction line, helps supply cool refrigerant back to the compressor in the outdoor unit of your air conditioning system.
 A loss of required cooling for the outdoor unit, which can damage your system, can be caused by a suction pipe with damaged insulation.
 You may lose a bunch of energy because of this and cause an increase in your electricity bill.
-Damage to the foam insulation can be caused by sun rot, freezing water trapped in the foam or winter animals looking for shelter and food.
+Damage to the foam insulation can be caused by sun rot, freezing water trapped in the foam, or winter animals looking for shelter and food.
 To maintain proper cooling, the insulation should be intact.
 If replacing needs to be done, do it before starting the actual unit.
 A size will be designated on the copper pipe to detail the size of the insulation.
 Only the larger line needs insulation.

-- Remove any debris from the outdoor coil
+4. Remove any debris from the outdoor coil

 Trash or vegetation can be blown into your outdoor coil depending on where you live and what side of the house the system is located.
 Debris limits the coils’ ability to transfer heat.
 To achieve the best possible performance, debris should be removed from the coil and the surrounding areas.
 It is also important to mention when mulching, do not pack too much mulching around the base of the unit to allow for good airflow.

-When inspecting the indoor air handler unit, make sure to follow these steps.
+5. When inspecting the indoor air handler unit, make sure to follow these steps.

-After a cold winter, it is likely that your home’s indoor air filter will have gathered a lot more debris and dust than normal and you should replace your filter before the warmer spring and summer seasons.
+Change the air filters – After a cold winter, your home’s indoor air filter will likely have gathered a lot more debris and dust than normal and you should replace your filter before the warmer spring and summer seasons.

-- Check the coil drainage house
+6. Check the coil drainage hose

-- Clean the supply vents and return grills
+7. Clean the supply vents and return grills

 It is imperative that the supply and return air grills and vents are open and free of debris!
 A good idea is to use a vacuum to remove any pet hair or dust that might have piled up during the most recent season.
 Different homes tend to have different systems.
 Some houses have separate winter and summer supply grills or what is called “house zoning” and some have two completely separate systems – one for heating and one for cooling.
 If your home has a system like this, you can place an extra plastic material over the A/C vents to prevent drafts during the cold months.
-It is also important to remove these plastic covers before you turn on the A/C or sever damage could be caused through improper airflow.
+It is also important to remove these plastic covers before you turn on the A/C or severe damage could be caused through improper airflow.
 An important rule of thumb is to remember to clean all grills at the beginning of each season.

-- Turn it on and make sure it works
+8. Turn it on and make sure it works